fonic/wcdatool/README.md

 Thus, I began writing my own tool.
 What originally started out as *mkdecomptool* specifically for *Mortal Kombat* is now the general-purpose *Watcom Disassembly Tool (wcdatool)*.

+Note that while wcdatool performs the tasks it is designed for quite well, it is not intended to compete with or replace high-end tools like *IDA Pro* or *Ghidra*.

 ## Current state and future development

 Wcdatool is *work in progress*.
 You can tell from looking at the source code - there's tons of TODO, TESTING, FIXME, etc. flying around.
-Also, it is relatively slow as performance has not been the main focus.
+Also, it is relatively slow as performance has not been the main focus ([Cython](https://cython.org/) might be utilized in the future to increase performance).

-Nevertheless, it works quite well in its current state - you'll get a well-readable, reasonably structured disassembly output (*objdump* format).
+Nevertheless, it works quite well in its current state - you'll get a well-readable, reasonably structured disassembly output (*objdump* format, *Intel* syntax).
 Check out issues [#9](https://github.com/fonic/wcdatool/issues/9) and [#11](https://github.com/fonic/wcdatool/issues/11) for games other than *Mortal Kombat* that wcdatool worked nicely for thus far.
 Please note that wcdatool works best when used on executables that contain debug symbols.
 If you come across other *unstripped* *Watcom*-based DOS applications that may be used for further testing and development, please let me know.

 The *next major goal* is to cleanly rewrite the disassembler module and transition from *static code disassembly* to *execution flow tracing* (e.g. *Mortal Kombat 2* executable contains code within its data object, which is neither discovered nor processed with the current approach).

 ## Output sample

-Output sample for *Fatal Racing* (`FATAL.EXE`) - the left side shows the reconstructed source files, the right side shows a portion of disassembly:
+Output sample for *Fatal Racing* (`FATAL.EXE`) - the left side shows the reconstructed source files, the right side shows a portion of formatted disassembly:

 ![screenshot](https://github.com/fonic/wcdatool/raw/master/SCREENSHOT.png)

 ## How to use it

 There are multiple ways to use *wcdatool*, but the following instructions should get you started.
-These instructions assume that you are using *Linux*.
+Don't let the amount of information provided below discourage you, the tool is easier to use than it might seem.
+The instructions assume that you are using *Linux*.
 For *Windows* users, the easiest way to go is to use *Windows Subsystem for Linux (WSL)*:

 1. Requirements: